PROJECT OVERVIEW

 • An easy and streamlined process

-• Connected billing, accounting, and payroll system
+• Connected accounting and payroll systems

 • It’s now much easier for owners to onboard and pay their employees, prepare team hours, and get a complete picture of their finances